 Contact dermatitis comes in two forms: allergic contact dermatitis describes an immune system reaction to a skin irritant like latex or certain hair dyes, whereas irritant contact dermatitis can develop as the result of a chemical or other substance irritating the skin.

-Nummular dermatitis is known for its disc or coin-shaped red patches.
-The marks can appear on the lower arms and legs, and it tends to occur after exposure to arid, cold air or chemicals.
-Exposure to metals like nickel can also be a factor.
+Known for its disc or coin-shaped red patches, the reaction caused by nummular dermatitis can appear on the lower limbs, and it tends to occur after exposure to dry, cold air or chemicals.
+Exposure to metals like nickel can also be a trigger.
 More men than women are affected, though the condition affects the sexes at different ages.
-Women may have their fist outbreak in their teens, but men generally don’t experience symptoms until their mid-50s.
+Women may have their first outbreak in their teens, but men generally don’t experience symptoms until their mid-50s.
 Protecting and moisturizing skin can help to minimize discomfort.
-Steroid ointments and antibiotics may also become necessary.
+Steroid ointments and antibiotics may also be necessary.